COLLECTIVE BARGAINING AGREEMENT

-The six-year deal was finalised in June 2017 and will run until the end of the 2022 season.
+This six-year deal was finalised in June 2017 and ran until the end of the 2022 season.
 Under the 2017-2022 CBA, player wages were tied to the industry’s revenue for the first time in the history of the game.

 * Please note, this document does not reflect the revised CBA agreement between the AFL and AFLPA for 2021.
 For more information about those changes refer to this media statement.

-The key areas of the current CBA include:
+The key areas of the this CBA included:

 - Minimum player payments